ITensor/website/docs/tutorials/ITensorCpp/main.md

 Here is a basic makefile that you can use (copy into a file `Makefile` in the same directory as the main `.cc` file to compile code.

+WARNING:  Don't copy this file as there are specific formatting needs that must be fulfilled to actually run the makefile.
+Instead, copy a Makefile from the `tutorials/` or `sample/` folder in the ITensor library.

     include ../this_dir.mk
     include ../options.mk
     ################################################################